-An action plan describing the activity, timelines and outcomes for the actions needed to progress these priorities will be developed.
+A detailed action plan describing the activity, timelines and outcomes for the actions needed to progress these priorities will be co-produced and published by December 2021.
 This plan will clearly indicate how we will measure the success of our activity and the awareness raising and workforce development which will be put in place for priority areas.
-The action plan will reference aligned strategies, which will provide more detail regarding the context and ways of working.
-The SEND and All Age Disability Partnership Board will oversee the implementation of this Strategy and report annually to stakeholders on progress against the action plan.
-This will be informed by self-evaluation, stakeholder feedback, monitoring, and analysis of data.
+Where appropriate this action plan will reference aligned strategies, which will provide more detail regarding the context and ways of working which will support the aspirations of this SEND strategy.
+Worcestershire's SEND Improvement Board will make the transition during this period to become the SEND Strategy Board and will oversee the implementation of this strategy and report annually to stakeholders on progress against the action plan and overall aspirations contained in the strategy.
+This will be informed by self-evaluation, stakeholder feedback, robust monitoring of activity planned and analysis of data about outcomes for CYP with SEND.